About SquidManSquidMan is a MacOS X graphical installer and manager for the Squid proxy cache. It is designed to operate as a "personal" proxy server.

 - version 1.1 (1.0M)

-SquidMan is Copyright © 2003-11 Tony Gray and may be freely distributed.
+SquidMan is Copyright © 2003-17 Tony Gray and may be freely distributed, provided it is not modified in any way.
 The icon is by Samuel Krueger ("pixeljerk").